frode81/Starter/README.md

 Seed First Tenant

-You can customize your tenant team name at database\Seeders\FirstTenantSeeder Min Shin Saw will be default
+You can customize your tenant team name at database\Seeders\FirstTenantSeeder IMX will be default